Kadigan/esp8266-remote-power-reset-switch/README.md

 **The board is configured for power-button long-hold at 5 seconds.** For modern boards, soft-off is usually at 4 seconds; older boards may require the full 8 second hold (would recommend 9 seconds in those cases) - adjust as necessary, it should be hard-coded into `actions.cpp`.

-**If you want to use this with an older, AT board** – one that requires a physical switch to be turned on or off – then I would recommend a bi-stable coil on a pass-through mains voltage line instead.
+**If you want to use this with an older, AT board** – one that requires a physical switch to be turned on or off – then I would recommend a bi-stable coil on a "pass-through" mains voltage line instead.
 A generic relay will work just as well, but if you don't want the headache of having to keep a coil powered for extended periods of time, it's what I'd recommend.
 I used an RT424FO5 in another project that switches mains on and off, because it can run off of 5V (so I could have a common supply for it _and_ the board), has a low DC set voltage if required, is rated at up to 8A at 250V AC, and can go up to 400V AC if required. _Your mileage may vary._ Remember to use a coil that is rated _at mains voltage_ for your area, and size it up to your load (typ.
 PC loads are around the 800W mark nowadays).

 ---
 The code exposes the following paths: